-When shopping for a keyboard, it can be easy to be confused by all the available switches on the market right now.
+When shopping for the best gaming keyboard, it's hard not to be confused by all of the options and switches available on the market right now.
 Some keyboards use standardized switches like the Cherry MX or Kailh, while other companies create their own.
 Generally speaking, a mechanical keyboard is better for gaming, but might not be for everyone.
-When looking for the best keyboard for gaming for your needs, it's important to take the build quality, your preferences when it comes to switches, and how comfortable the keyboard is for long gaming sessions into account.
+Taking your needs into consideration when looking for the best keyboard for gaming, it's important to take the build quality, your preferences when it comes to switches, and how comfortable the keyboard is for long gaming sessions into account.

-Unfortunately, while it's great that there are dedicated macro keys, they're the only ones that can be programmed.
-On the bright side, the backlighting can be customized for each individual key and Logitech's G HUB software has a clean interface that's easy to use.
-So if you're shopping for a wireless keyboard that offers outstanding gaming performance and tons of customization options, you should consider this one.
+Unfortunately, while it's great that there are dedicated macro keys, only those keys can be programmed.
+On the bright side, the backlighting can be customized for each individual key, and Logitech's G HUB software has a clean interface that's easy to use.
+Overall, this is the best wireless keyboard for gaming we've seen so far.

 The best budget keyboard for gaming we've tested so far is the Redragon K552-RGB.
 This very affordable keyboard is surprisingly well-built and features mechanical switches, which is great at this price point.
 It comes in a variety of clicky, tactile switches, which might not be for everyone.
 It's also a TKL design without a NumPad, which provides more space for your mouse (see our recommendations for the best gaming mice).

 Our unit has Outemu Blue switches, which have a small bump before actuation and require a bit more force to actuate.
 They provide a very satisfactory audible clicky feedback at each keypress, which can get pretty loud.
 This keyboard also has full RGB lighting, but since there's no official software, you'll need to make all customization changes directly on the board.
 On the upside, you can control the backlight of individual keys.